-er/Applicant unless requesting a total waiver.
-Parts B & C of this form must be completed by a separate M/WBE Notice of Intent to Participate form for each MBE or WBE as part of the Bidder/Applicant Name: Federal ID No.: Address: Phone No.: City State ZIP Code E-mail: Signature of Authorized Representative of Bidder/Applicant's Firm Print or Type Name and Title of Authorized Representative of Bidder/Applicant's Firm Date: PART B - THE UNDERSIGNED INTENDS TO PROVIDE SERVICES OR SU IPPLIES IN CONNECTION WITH THE ABOVE PROCUREMENT/APPLICATION: Name of M/WBE: Federal ID No.: Address: Phone No.: City, State, ZIP Code E-mail: BRIEF DESCRIPTION OF SERVICES OR SUPPLIES TO BE PERFORMED B SY MBE OR WBE: TIMBE OK WEL.
-DESIGNATION:MBE SubcontractorWBE Subcontractor MBE SupplierWBE Supplier PART C - CERTIFICATION STATUS (CHECK ONE): The undersigned is a certified M/WBE by the New York State Division n of Minority and Woman Owned Rusiness Development (MWRD) ES AS DESCRIBED ABOVE AND WILL ENTER INTO A FORMAL AGREEMENT WITH NT'S EXECUTION OF A CONTRACT WITH THE NYS EDUCATION DEPARTMENT.
-The estimated dollar amount of the agreement \$ Signature of Authorized Representative of M/WBE Firm Printed or Typed Name and Title of Authorized Representative Date do hereby submit the following as evidence of our good faith efforts to retain certified minority- and women-owned business enterprises:
+INSTRUCTIONS: Part A of this form must be completed and signed by the Bidder/Applicant unless requesting a total waiver.
+Parts B & C of this form must be completed by MBE and/or WBE subcontractors/suppliers.
+The Bidder/Applicant must submit a separate M/WBE Notice of Intent to Participate form for each MBE or WBE as part of the proposal/application.
+Bidder/Applicant Name: Federal ID No.: City State ZIP Code Signature of Authorized Representative of Bidder/Applicant's Firm Print or Type Name and Title of Authorized Representative of Bidder/Applicant's Firm PART B - THE UNDERSIGNED INTENDS TO PROVIDE SERVICES OR SUPPLIES IN CONNECTION WITH THE ABOVE PROCUREMENT/APPLICATION: Name of M/WBE: Federal ID No.: City, State, ZIP Code E-mail: BRIEF DESCRIPTION OF SERVICES OR SUPPLIES TO BE PERFORMED BY MBE OR WBE: DESIGNATION: MBE Subcontractor MBE Subcontractor MBE Supplier WBE Supplier PART C - CERTIFICATION STATUS (CHECK ONE): The undersigned is a certified M/WBE by the New York State Division of Minority and Women-Owned Business Development (MWBD).
+THE UNDERSIGNED IS PREPARED TO PROVIDE SERVICES OR SUPPLIES AS DESCRIBED ABOVE AND WILL ENTER INTO A FORMAL AGREEMENT WITH THE BIDDER/APPLICANT CONDITIONED UPON THE BIDDER/APPLICANT'S EXECUTION OF A CONTRACT WITH THE NYS EDUCATION DEPARTMENT.
+The estimated dollar amount of the agreement \$ Signature of Authorized Representative of M/WBE Firm Printed or Typed Name and Title of Authorized Representative Date